What is The Argyle proposing?

 Yes!
 They agreed to NO MUSIC after sunset, NO OUTDOOR ACTIVITIES except on the front porch and terrace, NO business on Sunday, and other restrictions.
 See the Ordinance here.

-Were those restrictions ever lifted?
+Were those restrictions ever amended, modified or lifted?

 No.